jsecurity-rocks/p4r490n.github.io/_posts/2021-11-03-My OSCP Experience.md

 ## 3rd Phase - HackTheBox
 There is a certain character from a famous MMORPG with a famous quote - "You are not prepared!".
 Oh boy, I was not indeed.
-As soon as I joined the platform, I was struggling to complete *"easy"* rated boxes.
+As soon as I joined [**HackTheBox**](https://www.hackthebox.com/), I was struggling to complete *"easy"* rated boxes.
 I suppose this is not a surprise, since two months before that I did not know what a Virtual Machine was, right?
-However, there is one pentester that helped me more than I can ever describe - **IppSec**.
+However, there is one pentester that helped me more than I can ever describe - [**IppSec**](https://www.youtube.com/c/ippsec).
 I watched many of his YouTube videos, learning first hand how his thought process works when enumerating and exploiting machines, and most importantly which tools and techniques he uses.
 I couldn't recommend his videos enough.
 I completed around 30 retired boxes on HackTheBox before I decided that I can jump into the OSCP labs.
 ## 4rd Phase - The OSCP Labs